rgatti/myretail_product_service/README.md

 ## <a href="#summary">Summary</a>

 This is a case study project of a RESTful service broken into three separate microservices using the Virt.x framework.
 The three services are a front end controller and two backend resource managers.
-The backend resource manager handle asynchronous calls to remote APIs and a cloud database (Google Cloud Firestore).
+The backend resource managers handle asynchronous calls to remote APIs and a cloud database (Google Cloud Firestore).

 ## <a href="#arch">Architecture</a>